slip-slap/slip-slap.github.io/_posts/2018-11-30-pl-haskell-function.md

 2. The body of the function follows the equal sign, the body of a function is always an expression, there are no statements in functions.
 The result of a function is this expression.
-3. the terseness is often shocking to newcomers but you will quickly see that is makes perfect sense.
-4. Function definition and function call are the bread and butter of functional programming so their syntax is reduced to the bare minimum.

 #### Example